sunil-todkar/react-redux-crud/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `yarn run json-server --watch db.json`

+Runs the fake rest json server in the development mode.\
+Open [http://localhost:5000](http://localhost:5000) to view it in the browser.

 ### `yarn build`

 Builds the app for production to the `build` folder.\